seinecle/blog/_posts/2021-08-30-pointwise-mutual-information-tf-idf.md

  * **does not mean** that this document is the most relevant about "A", because "A" might just be a word commonly used in many, many documents (not just this one)
  * **does not mean** that "A" is the key topic or focus on this document: again, "A" might be frequent in this document for the simple reason that this is a general word used frequently everywhere, in all documents...

-The same way PMI tells us how special a co-occurrence really, TF-IDF tells us how special a word A is for a document where it appears.
+The same way PMI tells us how special a co-occurrence really is, TF-IDF tells us how special a word A is for a document where it appears.
 The [wikipedia page for TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) is again quite intimidating, but a basic and working version is:

 > **TF-IDF for A in a document = count of A in this document ÷ count of documents that contain A**